-The \$80,000 replacement completed last season is one of 25 priority projects in the Cedar River Watershed District's \$8.4 million capital improvement plan.
-CIP projects are designed to detain runoff, stabilize ravines
+The \$80,000 replacement finished in fall 2017 is one of 25 priority projects in the Cedar River Watershed District's \$8.4 million capital improvement plan.
+CIP projects are designed to detain runoff, stabilize ravines and reduce peak flooding by 20 percent.